 The Union shall be provided a mailbox for receipt of mail and use of the mailboxes/pony of the Office.
-Space at each site shall be provided for the posting of notices.
+Each site shall have a bulletin board for the Union to post notices that is accessible to all unit members within the site.
+At the Ridder Park location, there must be at least six bulletin boards, one per wing and per floor.